Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Rice, grain, and pilafs in Turkish cuisine

-Pilafs in Turkey are usually cooked plain only with butter but there are also those exotic rice dishes flavored with spice, nuts, and fruits—others made with meat, fish, and vegetables, are known as sultan pilavı.
-Pilafs are usually served as an accompaniment to the main course of meat or fish, but some more substantial pilafs, like yufkalı pilav and safranlı midyeli pilav can be served with a salad to make a full meal, iç pilavı, with currants, pine nuts, and calves liver, is served all over Turkey, especially on special occasions.
-Acılı Bulgur Pilavı is actually made with bulgur, or cracked wheat, which has a nutty flavor.
-Rice with chickpeas is a popular and nutritious type of rice dish in Turkey.
-In the summer, some pilafs are served cold with plain yogurt.
+Most pilafs are cooked plain with butter, but there are richer ones flavored with spice, nuts, and fruit, and others made with meat, fish, and vegetables, known as sultan pilavı.
+Pilaf usually rides alongside a meat or fish main, though heartier versions like yufkalı pilav and safranlı midyeli pilav need only a salad to make a full meal. İç pilavı, with currants, pine nuts, and calves’ liver, is served all over Turkey on special occasions.
+Acılı bulgur pilavı swaps in cracked wheat for a nutty flavor, and rice with chickpeas is a popular, nutritious standby.
+In summer, some pilafs are served cold with plain yogurt.

-The preparation of pilaf is as much an art today in Turkey as it was in the sultan’s kitchen in Ottoman times.
+Pilaf is as much an art in Turkey today as it was in the sultan’s kitchen.

 Vegetable dishes in Turkish Cuisine

-Turkey is no stranger to vegetable-based and vegetarian cuisine.
-The country’s cooking culture often uses vegetables and wild-grown greens, cooked as vegetarian dishes or with meat for the protein hit that can stretch precious supplies of food items like beans and rice.
+Turkey is no stranger to vegetable-based cooking.
+The cuisine leans on vegetables and wild-grown greens, cooked meatless or with a little meat to stretch supplies of beans and rice.

-Fresh vegetables are cooked in many ways, but they mostly fall into one of these categories: meatless vegetable dishes (including vegetables with olive oil), boiled, fried, and roasted veggies.
-Fried vegetables are usually served with garlic yogurt sauce.
+Fresh vegetables get cooked many ways, but most dishes fall into a few camps: meatless vegetable dishes (including the olive oil ones), boiled, fried, and roasted.
+Fried vegetables usually arrive with garlic yogurt sauce.

-A typical vegetable dish is prepared with a base of olive oil, chopped onions, pepper paste or tomato paste (concentrated tomato sauce), and fresh tomatoes.
-Usually, the vegetables and hot water is added to this base and prepared as a pot dish.
-Minced meat can be added to most vegetable dishes except the ones cooked with olive oil.
-Olive oil dishes are also eaten cold and having meat in them is not a great idea.
+A typical vegetable dish starts with a base of olive oil, chopped onions, pepper paste or tomato paste, and fresh tomatoes, then the vegetables and hot water go in to simmer as a pot dish.
+Minced meat can join most of them, except the olive oil dishes, which are eaten cold and stay meatless.

 Further reading: Olive oil and olive oil dishes in Turkish cuisine.

-Karniyarik: Large eggplant stuffed with ground beef, chopped-up onions, garlic, tomatoes, and green peppers and cooked in oven.
+Karniyarik: Large eggplant stuffed with ground beef, chopped onions, garlic, tomatoes, and green peppers, baked in the oven.

-Kizartma: Deep-fried vegetables (usually eggplant, zucchini, potatoes, green peppers) served with yogurt sauce.
+Kizartma: Deep-fried vegetables (usually eggplant, zucchini, potatoes, green peppers) with yogurt sauce.

-Lahana sarmasi: Rolled white cabbage, stuffing is usually with onions and rice and may have minced beef if preferred with meat.
+Lahana sarmasi: Rolled white cabbage stuffed with onions and rice, with minced beef if you want meat.

-Kapuska: Thin sliced white cabbage cooked with onions and tomato sauce.
-Can be cooked with minced beef or lamb.
+Kapuska: Thin-sliced white cabbage cooked with onions and tomato sauce, sometimes with minced beef or lamb.

-Ispanak yemegi: Onions, spinach, and rice cooked with tomato sauce (tomato paste).
-Usually eaten with garlic yogurt.
+Ispanak yemegi: Onions, spinach, and rice cooked in tomato paste, usually eaten with garlic yogurt.

 Zeytinyağlı biber dolması: Stuffed bell peppers.